restonappdev/Oracle-University-Workshop/README.md

 ![](images/logo.png)
 # Autonomous Mobile Cloud Enterprise - Intelligent Bot: Hands-On Workshop

 This workshop walks you through all the steps to get started with using **Autonomous Mobile Cloud Enterprise (AMCe)** and guide you to create your first chatbot using the **Intelligent Bot** feature of AMCe.
 You will learn to create an university chatbot, utilize its extensive functionalities to build workflow, configure backend & api, train FAQ/Q&A module, finally interact with different channels, such as website, facebook etc, Gen University Bot.

+## Gen University Bot features:

 ## Goals
 - Understand AMCe features
 - Create a new chatbot
-- Learn how to add intent to chatbot
+- Learn how to add intent & entities to chatbot
 - Learn how to add services & components to enhance chatbot
 - Learn how to add Q&A functionality
 - Learn how to add a new channel